jdziura/hackarena/README.md

 #### **Map**
 The `Map` struct represents the game world and is made up of tiles and zones:
-- **tiles**: A 2D vector of `TileVariant`, where each tile can be one of the following:
+- **tiles**: A 2D vector of `Tile`, where each tile has:
+    - `isVisible`: Whether the tile is visible to the player.
+    - `zoneName`: The name of the zone for this tile (or '?' if no zone).
+    - `objects` : Objects in tile which can be 0 or more:
         - `Wall`: Represents an indestructible barrier.
-        - `zoneName`: The name of the zone where the wall exists (or '?' if no zone).
         - `Tank`: Represents a tank on the map.
             - `ownerId`: The player owning the tank.
             - `direction`: The direction the tank is facing.
             - `turret`: A `Turret` struct containing the direction of the turret and, if available, bullet information.
             - `health` (optional): Health points of the tank (absent for enemies).
-        - `isVisible`: Whether the tank is visible to the player.
-        - `zoneName`: The name of the zone where the tank is located (or '?' if no zone).
         - `Bullet`: Represents a bullet on the map.
             - `id`: A unique identifier for the bullet.
             - `speed`: The speed at which the bullet moves.
             - `direction`: The direction the bullet is traveling (up, down, left, right).
-        - `isVisible`: Whether the bullet is visible to the player.
-        - `zoneName`: The name of the zone where the bullet is located (or '?' if no zone).
-    - `None`: Represents an empty or non-interactable tile.
+        - `Item` : Represents an item on the map.
+They give abilities.
-        - `isVisible`: Whether the tile is visible to the player.
-        - `zoneName`: The name of the zone for this tile (or '?' if no zone).
+          - `ItemType` : Type of item.

 - **zones**: A vector of `Zone` structs that represent specific regions on the map.
     - **Zone**